 The Administrative Measures on Internet Information Services specify that internet information services regarding news, publications, education, medical and health care, pharmacy and medical appliances, among other things, are to be examined, approved and regulated by the relevant authorities.
 Internet information providers are prohibited from providing services beyond those included in the scope of their ICP licenses or filings.
 Furthermore, these measures clearly specify a list of prohibited content.
-Internet information providers are prohibited from providers are prohibited from providers are prohibited from producing, copying, publishing or distributing information that is humiliating or defamatory to others or that infringes the lawful rights and interests of others.
+Internet information providers are prohibited from producing, copying, publishing or distributing information that is humiliating or defamatory to others or that infringes the lawful rights and interests of others.
+Internet information providers that violate the prohibition may face criminal charges or administrative sanctions by the PRC authorities.
 Internet information providers must monitor and control the information posted on their websites.
 If any prohibited content is found, they must remove the offending content immediately, keep a record of it and report to the relevant authorities.